-In the nearly four years that ensued the CSP kept us focused on the Dharma and supporting one another through thick and thin.
-We invited world-renowned guest speakers, traveled on pilgrimage to Sri Lanka in November 2019, raised nearly $40K for nunneries abroad, created a brave space for stimulating dialogue, graduated dozens of committed students, and formed bonds that will last lifetimes.
-We have so much to be proud of and grateful for!
+In the nearly four years that the CSP was active, I taught over 200 hours of lam rim classes (archived on this site), invited world-renowned guest speakers, our group traveled on pilgrimage to Sri Lanka in November 2019, fundraised for two nunneries in the Himalayan region, created a brave space for stimulating dialogue, graduated dozens of committed students from our certificate immersion, and formed bonds that will last lifetimes.
+We had so much to be proud of and grateful for!